YahalomsGuy/WebDevTutorial/README.md

 This web-site was built and designed while following an online WebDev course online.

-* The course is by GoCode Sderot - in Hebrew
+* The course is by GoCode Sderot - in Hebrew (and despite that face, the web-site was built in english, I really cannot say why....
 * The course filmed on the desktop of the instructor, with his voice , including conversations during the class.
 * The course was published in Youtube at https://www.youtube.com/channel/UCIld0affiSkmp-KkEit3S_w